ashishsingh0307/Learn_javascript/README.md

                         // BUT WHEN WE CHNAGE THE VALUE OF USERNAME THE OUTUPT WILL BE CHNAGED ACCORDING TO THE VALUE THAT IS THERE IN THE CURRENT TIME.
                         // WE DID NOT HARD CODE THE MESSAGE TO TAKE A SINGLE NAME.

+                    Note : THIS KEYWORD ONLY WORKS IN OBJECTS ONLY NOT IN FUCNTION

+                        instance :
+                            function chai(){
+                                let username = "Ashish";
+                                console.log(this.username); // THIS KEYWORD ONLY WORKS IN THE OBJECT NOT IN THE FUNCTION.
+                            }
+                            chai(); // OUTPUT : undefined

+            -> ARROW FUNCTION =>

 NOTE : () => Paranthesis.
        [] => Brackets.
        {} => Braces.